Heart Healthy Trails

 This natural surface trail is an easy hike on flat ground.
 This trail is a 1-mile loop and allows walkers to discover a variety of native trees and many opportunities to spot wildlife.
 Park in the main lot and access the trails by walking through the formal gardens towards the Swamp Forest boardwalk.

 This trail is a paved half-mile loop around the perimeter of the park.
 Enjoy walking by beautifully landscaped beds while taking in views of the Stillwater River.
 You can also check out “Ashzilla,” one of the biggest trees in MetroParks, a large white ash tree close to the parking lot.
 You may need to walk the loop two or three times to get the recommended 30 minutes of exercise.

 This trail starts in Trotwood at the Olde Town Depot, located at the intersection of Wolf Creek Pike/Main Street and Broadway.
 This paved recreation trail is marked every quarter mile, so you know when to turn around to get the distance you desire.
 If you continue along the trail, it will take you to Sycamore State Park.

-Coming Soon!
 This Heart Healthy Trail is on new natural surface trails at the park that take you by wetlands and into a pollinator prairie, dubbed the Monarch Project.
-This heart healthy loop includes portions of the purple, brown and orange trail loops for a total of 1.7 miles.
-You can connect to Germantown’s extensive trail system via the orange trail.
-Access is available for the Wetland Parking Lot Trailhead on the west side of Boomershine Road.
+This heart healthy loop is 1.7 miles and connects to Germantown’s extensive trail system for additional hiking opportunities.
+The trail begins at the new Wetland Parking Lot Trailhead on the west side of Boomershine Road.
 Look for Heart Healthy Trail markings to get started.